Sunny-Vats/github-slideshow/_posts/0000-01-02-Sunny-Vats.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This slide was made using reveal.js and markdown language.
+This slide was made using markdown language.
 Use the left arrow to go back!